Chevy Pickup, 1974

 This all looked and worked pretty good, but it still got wet inside.
 Much sealing of the windshield did no good.
 It turns out the problem was the radio antenna wire, which had lost its grommet and had rusted a pretty good rain highway into the cabin.
 Some Black Jack roofing tar fixed that.
 It's been more than five years, and it's still dry inside.

 I had a set of Hadley "Bully" air horns on it (JC Whitney), but they've since been moved to the big Dodge.
 Great fun!

 One time at work I went to start it to go to lunch, and it ker-chunked once, and then nothing.
 I found the starter motor hanging from its wire underneath.
 It had broken a bolt, and the other one had backed out under vibration.
 This one wasn't too bad to have fixed at the shop that was in the same parking lot!
+It was ready by the time I had to go home after work.
 It also needed some brake work done about then, which I also farmed out.
 (The income was picking up a bit by then.)